franko/gsl-shell/doc/user-manual/graphics.rst

       animation so that many operations can be performed and the window is updated only when the :meth:`~Plot.flush` method is called.

+   .. attribute:: pad

+      This attribute determine if the padding is active or not for the plot.
+      The padding determine if the viewport area should be larger than the actual plotting are to align with axis marks.
+      The default is ``false``.

+   .. attribute:: clip

+      Activate or not the clipping of the graphical elements inside the plotting viewport.
+      The default value is ``true``.

 .. _graphical-layer: